-The Student Parliament provides a forum where representatives from different year groups raise, discuss and propose resolutions about issues which are important to the students they represent.
+The Student Parliament provides a forum where representatives from different year groups raise, discuss and propose resolutions for issues which are important to the students they represent.
 The process of electing representatives, chairman, drawing up agendas and convening meetings will model good democratic practice.

 The European School Student Parliament aims to:

-• make sure that our school is a happy place for all students.
+- make sure that our school is a happy place for all students

-• make sure that all students have a place to articulate and express their concerns.
+- make sure that all students have a place to articulate and express their concerns

-• encourage all students in school to suggest improvements and areas for development.
+- encourage all students in school to suggest improvements and areas for development

 Nomination of Candidates (4 weeks before elections)